8ctopus/sciter-pagecontrol/README.md

 ## features

 - load tab contents inline or from external source
-- when loaded from external source, tab can its own css and js
+- when loaded from external source, tab can have its own css and js
+- fully skinnable control
 - support for fontawesome icons in tab header
-- header can be shown on any side and can also be hidden
+- tab headers on any side
 - select and iterate through tabs from code
+- show/hide all tabs or a specific tab

 ## demo